stavItlab/ScribeAPi/Design.md

 Ken the Curator looks at Scribe, realizes it's probably not for him.

 Scribe isn't about getting to the full text of a thing, it's about collecting selected elements that are relevant in a structured form.
-This can be ultimately for the improvement of metadata, or to create new standalone data sets [UGH].
+This can be ultimately for the improvement of metadata, or to create new standalone data sets compiled from across a corpus of materials.

 # Features